 We have opportunities to improve the productivity of our freight sector.
-The sector is dynamic and competitive in many areas, but productivity has been declining over the last two decades Given the challenges discussed earlier, it will be increasingly difficult for the sector to deliver goods as quickly, cheaply and conveniently as in the past.
+The sector is dynamic and competitive in many areas, but productivity has been declining.

+Given the challenges discussed earlier, it will be increasingly difficult for the sector to deliver goods as quickly, cheaply and conveniently as in the past.
 Improving the sector's productivity will allow us to maintain and improve on reliable connections to goods and markets at reasonable rates.
 This can also help New Zealand reduce the impacts of being geographically distant from major markets and production centres.